-An Alternative Text Request Form is available for your convenience by clicking here.
+An Alternative Text Request Form is available for your convenience.

 When contacting future instructors, students need to explain that they will be in their classes next semester and need printed materials in an accessible format.
 Students should request advance copies of any print materials needed during the semester.
 This may include, but is not limited to, course packets, handouts, articles, syllabi, and extra desk copies of textbook(s).
 Explain to the instructors that any materials they lend or donate might be cut and removed from the binding if conversion services are necessary.
 RENTAL TEXTBOOKS MAY BE DISASSEMBLED WITH SPECIAL AUTHORIZATION.

-Disability Services coordinates Interpreters/CART/Video Captioning services for students at Athens State University.
+Accessibility Services coordinates Interpreters/CART/Video Captioning services for students at Athens State University.
 Students needing Interpreter/Cart/Video Captioning services are encouraged to make requests for these services with preferably four weeks’ notice prior to the first date of request and provide a written schedule for all classes, labs, and meeting in which they will need services.
-Requests can be made via or in person at Disability Services.
 We cannot guarantee that we will fulfill all last-minute requests, but we will make a good-faith effort to fulfill the request.

-An Interpreters/CART/Video Captioning Request Form is available for your convenience by clicking here.
+An Interpreters/CART/Video Captioning Request Form is available for your convenience.

-Disability Services provides Exam Proctoring to students registered with Disability Services that are provided this accommodation.
-Students are responsible for communicating this need to their professors and requesting tests/examinations to be delivered to Disability Services.
+Accessibility Services provides Exam Proctoring to students registered with Accessibility Services that are provided this accommodation.
+Students are responsible for communicating this need to their professors and requesting tests/examinations to be delivered to Accessibility Services.
 Requests for Exam Proctoring should be made with at least one week’s notice and testing appointments are available on a first come first serve basis.
 We cannot guarantee that we will fulfill all last-minute requests, but we will make a good-faith effort to fulfill the request.

 Dragon Naturally Speaking

-Dragon Naturally Speaking software is available on loan through Disability Services office.
+Dragon Naturally Speaking software is available on loan through Accessibility Services office.

 Live Scribe Pens

-Live Scribe Pens are available on loan through Disability Services.
+Live Scribe Pens are available on loan through Accessibility Services.

-Equipment Loan form is available for your convenience by clicking here.
+Equipment Loan Form is available for your convenience.